shrimpynuts/gatsby-blog/content/blog/job-search/index.md

 1. **I wanted to impress my peers.**

-    *Seeing my peers get jobs I wanted made me sad.
+    *Seeing my friends get jobs I wanted made me sad.
 I've got a big fat ego.
 Many nights I would literally cry over this.
 It's so toxic that their success meant my failure.
 Truth is, everyone is so worried about themselves that they don't have time to judge others.
 I needed to [stop giving a fuck](https://jonathancai.com/how-to-not-give-a-fuck/) about what my friends thought of me.*

 2. **I wanted to impress my parents.**